-- Excessive oestrogen activity, manifesting as inflammation and growth.
+- Excessive oestrogen activity or poor oestrogen metabolism, manifesting as inflammation and growth.
 This occurs in the proliferation of uterine tissue in disorders such as fibroids and endometriosis.

 - Deficient progesterone activity, typically creating mood disturbances, pain and infertility.
 Women with progesterone deficiency often present with premenstrual symptoms such as breast pain and fluid retention, and mood symptoms such as anxiety, irritability and depression.
-Progesterone deficiency is also involved in infertility and recurrent miscarriage.
+Progesterone also plays an important role in fertility and pregnancy.

 - Deficient oestrogen activity, typically occurring in mid-life, resulting in mood disturbances and symptoms of heat and dryness.
 This presents in the common menopausal symptoms of hot flushes, sweating, vaginal dryness, skin thinning and wrinkling.

-- Excessive testosterone activity, accompanied by infertility, very light period or lack of period and insulin resistance.
+- Excessive testosterone activity, accompanied by an irregular cycle, very light period or lack of period and insulin resistance.
 Female patients with excessive testosterone may suffer from male-pattern hair growth, acne and anovulation – classically presenting as polycystic ovary syndrome (PCOS).